awsdocs/aws-iot-events-developer-guide/doc_source/best-practices.md

 ## Enable Amazon CloudWatch logging when developing AWS IoT Events detector models<a name="best-practices-cw-logs"></a>

 Amazon CloudWatch monitors your AWS resources and the applications that you run on AWS in real time\.
-With CloudWatch, you gain systemwide visibility into resource use, application performance, and operational health\.
-When you develop or debug an AWS IoT Events detector model, CloudWatch helps you know what AWS IoT Events is doing, and any errors it encounters\.
+With CloudWatch, you gain system\-wide visibility into resource use, application performance, and operational health\.
+When you develop or debug an AWS IoT Events detector model, CloudWatch helps you know what AWS IoT Events is doing, and any errors that it encounters\.

 **To enable CloudWatch**